kurtbahartr/kurtbahartr/README.md

 # Yo, welcome!

-- I'm a computer engineering student minding my own business.\*
+- I'm a university dropout (for now:tm:) and a self-taught software developer minding my own business.\*
 - I'm a regular package maintainer at @pisilinux since version 2.4 "Karagül" (Dark Rose).\*\*
 - I'm a member of the Windows Insider Program since September 2016.
 - I have a total of 19 badges -2 for flights, 3 for feedback, 3 for quests, 9 for milestones, and 2 for engagement- as a member of the Windows Insider Program.
 - I have experimentations and experiences regarding Linux that could be called rather silly at hand.
-- I have 3 working laptops, 1 working tablet and 3 working smartphones in my home lab.
+- I use a gaming laptop and an Android smartphone in my daily life.
 - I'm a member of two startup groups and going towards becoming a company with one of them.
-- I usually use Windows because of school but I erase Windows\*\*\* and switch to Linux whenever I get the chance to (For example in summer holidays).
 - I might be incredibly paranoid and this might seep into my code and workstyle most of the time.
 - If I SHOUT or swear in code comments, know that the errors I got or the situations I came across back there made me pull my hair.
 These situations are usually the common practice in source codes anyway.

 \* I mean "not caring about others' personal requests, but approaching their feedbacks with utmost care" with "minding my own business"

-\*\* My regular maintenance proceeds with others' tests as long as I can't test them myself.
+\*\* My regular maintenance proceeds with others' tests unless I can test them myself.

-\*\*\* I don't set up Windows from scratch when I want to erase it entirely and reinstall it.
-I back it up and Clonezilla does a good job for this - It's my recommendation.

 -----